pardus/pardus-image-writer/README.md

 # pardus-image-writer

 A tool for writing image files to removable storage devices such as USB drives and SD cards.

-# Introduction

-pardus-image-writer is a simple and user-friendly tool for writing image files to removable storage devices.
-It's designed to be fast, reliable, and easy to use, making it the perfect solution for anyone who needs to write images to removable storage quickly and efficiently.

 # Features
-- Cross-platform compatibility: pardus-image-writer is written in Python, works on many linux distributions.
 - User-friendly interface: pardus-image-writer features a graphical user interface that's easy to use and understand, even for those who are new to image writing tools.
 - Works with both Windows ISOs and Linux ISOs: pardus-image-writer is capable of writing both Windows and Linux image files to removable storage devices, making it a versatile solution for a wide range of use cases.